uhhuhuhuhuh/dotfyle_and_nvim_config/README.md

 ## List of my plugins
 <sub><sup>pst I just copied and pasted their about section</sub></sup>
+Plugin Manager:
+lazy.nvim (lazy.nvim is a modern plugin manager for Neovim)
 ```
 Comment.nvim (Smart and powerful comment plugin for neovim)
 Luasnip (Snippet Engine for Neovim written in Lua)